falchion10/macOS-Jailbreak/README.md

 `sudo mount -uw /
 sudo cp -v /usr/lib/dyld /usr/lib/dyld.backup`

-You will need to use ldid on dyld, you can get ldid from procursus.
-There's a guide on how to get procursus installed in the procursus discord.
+You will need to use ldid on dyld, you can get ldid from Procursus.
+There's a guide on how to get Procursus installed on the Procursus Discord.

 `ldid -S dyld -Icom.apple.darwin.ignition`